 It’s important to consider the overall vibe that they are giving you.
 Your time is valuable, and nothing is worse than carving out a few hours of your Saturday to go see a car, then getting a text saying the seller flaked when you’re two blocks from where you planned to meet.
 You can learn a lot from a quick chat on the phone.
 It’s worth it.

-We’ve covered how to prepare yourself for a test drive in the past, but it’s important to start with a safe, mutually agreed upon location in an area where you can really drive the car.
-If you meet the seller downtown, it’ll be tough to get a full sense for how the car drives.
+This is, we think, one of the most important tips for buying a used car on Craigslist: do it safely.
+That means meeting in a safe, mutually agreed upon location in an area where you can really drive the car, ideally in a well-traveled area and during a safe hour of the day.
+(If you meet the seller downtown, it’ll be tough to get a full sense for how the car drives, so try for something like a mall parking lot.)

-As a buyer, you may have to go to the seller’s house.
-That’s fine, just be sure that you feel comfortable and it’s not a bad idea to bring a friend.
+As a buyer, you may be asked to go to the seller’s house.
+Be sure that you feel comfortable doing so, and if you do, it’s not a bad idea to bring a friend.
 Continue to assess the seller and make sure they are someone you trust.
 Ask a lot of questions and insist that you drive the car.
 If the seller balks, don’t be afraid to walk away.

 We’ve covered this in another article, but a post-purchase inspection (often called the PPI) is worth paying for.
 Buying a car without inspecting it is like buying a house without an appraisal.
 A seller with nothing to hide should agree to it, so negotiate an appropriate deposit to leave with the seller while you take it to the mechanic.
 Bonus: What you learn can be used to help negotiate the price, which brings us to our next tip.